-The United States has a diverse climate and the ability to grow all kinds of crops throughout the country.
-And while farmers in most of the United States grow a lot of corn, soybeans, wheat and cotton (these crops, called “commodity” or “row” crops, account for almost 240 million acres of the 325 million acres planted to crops), farmers also grow a wide range of fruits and vegetables, from apples to lettuce to pumpkins, and everything in between.
+The United States has a diverse climate and the ability to grow a wide variety of crops across the country.
+While American farmers grow a lot of corn, soybeans, wheat, and cotton (these crops, called “commodity” or “row” crops, account for over 231 million acres of the almost 392 million acres planted to crops1), they also grow a wide range of fruits and vegetables, from apples to lettuce to cranberries, and everything in between.

 It might seem like a strange crop to grow in a climate generally thought of as cold but potatoes are one of the easier vegetables to grow and can be farmed in various environmental conditions.

 Yuma, Arizona, produces the most lettuce in the state, and farmers there have embraced modern agriculture technology to use water efficiently.
 Cantaloupe, cabbage, and spinach are also grown in Arizona.